 placed on your skin detect only the electrical signals from your heart.
 No

-electricity is sent through your body, and there is no possibility of receiving
+electricity is sent through your body.
+So there is no chance of getting

 an electric shock.

 An ambulatory electrocardiogram (EKG or ECG) is a test that records

 the electrical signals that control your heartbeat while you do your normal

 Results of ambulatory EKG monitoring usually are looked at by a

 cardiologist or cardiac electrophysiologist.
 The results are most often available in a

 Ambulatory electrocardiogram (EKG or ECG)

 No abnormal heart rhythms are found.
 Your heart rate may go up when you are active and go